-2. A minimum of two weeks before the final examination is to be given:
+2. A minimum of two weeks before the final examination is to be given: The Paquest for Final Doctoral Examination must be submitted electronics

 The Request for Final Doctoral Examination must be submitted electronically with the Graduate School.
 The Advisory Committee Chair will receive the Final Examination Card.